Pros

 Text Messaging |

-Shopify recently released a new version of Shopify POS and the latest Shopify POS Pro add-on, which adds advanced inventory features and new social-distancing selling features for brick-and-mortar retail stores.
-As follows are Shopify POS’s most noteworthy features, broken down into several key categories.
+Shopify recently released a new version of Shopify POS and the latest Shopify POS Pro add-on, which adds advanced inventory features and social-distancing selling features for brick-and-mortar retail stores.
+Shopify POS’s most noteworthy features are broken down into several key categories.

 Payment Features